Saleem Gillani

 Saleem Gillani (16 May 1928 – 25 December 2008) was a Pakistani broadcaster, poet, and media administrator.
 He worked for Radio Pakistan for nearly four decades, serving in various roles including director general.

 He also served as a diplomat at the Embassy of Pakistan, Washington, D.C., although published accounts do not specify his official position.
 Gillani was the father of David Headley.

 Early life and education

 Gillani was born on 16 May 1928 in Gurdaspur, Punjab, then part of British India.
 Following the partition of India in 1947, he migrated to Pakistan with his family.
 He earned a master's degree in English literature from Government College, Lahore.

 Career

 Gillani began his professional career in journalism, working with Zamindar newspaper under Maulana Zafar Ali Khan.
-In 1952, he joined Radio Pakistan as a news editor.
-He later worked for three years with the VOA Urdu service before returning to Pakistan, where he rose through the ranks at Radio Pakistan, eventually serving as director general.
+In 1952, he joined Radio Pakistan in Lahore as a news editor.
+He later worked for three years with the VOA Urdu service before returning to Pakistan, where he rose through the ranks at Radio Pakistan, eventually serving as director general starting in 1987.